mcollovati/quarkus-hilla/README.md

 ## Release

-Release process is based on the awesome [JReleaser](https://jreleaser.org/) tool.
+The release process is based on the awesome [JReleaser](https://jreleaser.org/) tool.

 To perform a manual release type the following commands.
 Version must be in format N.N.N, for example `1.0.0`.